 As the climate continues to change, it is important, now more than ever, to quantify what is happening to the glaciers of the Himalaya.
-“Boots on the ground” research approaches in Nepal and Tibet serve as invaluable ways to gather data in high-resolution and in real-time.
-Partnerships with local people, photographers, and mountaineers are crucial to obtaining data that inform and inspire.
+“Boots on the ground” research approaches in Nepal serve as invaluable ways to gather data in high-resolution and in real-time.
+Partnerships with the local communities, trekking and mountain guides, and other researchers are crucial to obtaining data that inform and inspire.

-Black Ice consists of a small team of scientists and Sherpas who work together on Nepal’s Ngozumpa glacier.
-This 18-kilometer “river of ice” is riddled with supraglacial lakes, which effectively eat away at the glacier from above and below.
+Black Ice Himalaya consists of a small team of scientists, climbers and Sherpas who work together on Nepal’s glaciers and mountains.
+Much focus has been on Ngozumpa glacier, which is an 18-kilometer “river of ice” riddled with supraglacial lakes.
+These lakes effectively eat away at the glacier from above and below.
 Black Ice studies these lakes and their behavior through time lapse photography and in-situ field research.

 Recently, we have expanded our knowledge base to the other ends of glaciers – the accumulation zones, where glaciers grow.
 As dust and black carbon (soot) deposits on snow and ice up high, this leads to enhanced melting (due to the particles’ darker colors and ability to absorb more solar radiation) and, thus, diminished glacier growth.
 Our work was featured in the fall 2014 issue of Rice Magazine.

 Project supporters and collaborators include GlacierWorks, the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute for Arctic and Alpine Research (INSTAAR), the National Snow and Ice Data Center (NSIDC), the American Climber Science Program, and Midwest ROV LLC.